spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/05-update-vm-configuration.md

 # Overview

-You can add storage and additional network interfaces to your Virtual Machines (VMs).
+You can add storage and additional network interfaces to your virtual machines (VMs).

 # Add Disk Storage

-KubeVirt allows hotplugging additional storage into a running virtual machine.
+KubeVirt allows hotplugging additional storage into a running VM.
 Both block and file system volume types are supported.

 ## Prerequisites